BorbMaty/Sapi-Foglalo/README.md

 # RoomReserver - better name
-Room Reserves is a web application, with one purpose, to help you reserve rooms easier on the university.
+Room Reserver is a web application, with one purpose, to help you reserve rooms easier on the university.